fisadev/blog/posts/virtualenvs-simplest-tutorial/index.rst

 - ... how do I deactivate the virtualenv?
 Just close that terminal.
 Or run ``deactivate``.
 - ... how do I delete the virtualenv?
 Just delete the folder.
 Nothing else is created anywhere else.
 - ... can I move the virtualenv?
 No. Just delete it, and create a new one in the new location.
-Virtualenvs are disposable, don't get attached to them :) (your project should define it's dependencies either in a ``requirements.txt`` or in a ``setup.py``, so you can easily install all the dependencies at once in the new environment)
+Virtualenvs are disposable, don't get attached to them :) (your project should define its dependencies either in a ``requirements.txt`` or in a ``setup.py``, so you can easily install all the dependencies at once in the new environment)